The Graduate Advocates for 2023-24 are:

 What the Graduate Advocate does

-The Graduate Advocate is a faculty member who interacts with graduate students on matters of concern to them that are directly related to their graduate program.
+The Graduate Advocates are faculty members who interact with graduate students on matters of concern to the student that are directly related to their graduate program.
 Typically, these are matters that the student feels are inappropriate to discuss with their supervisor (and/or the Director of Graduate Studies).

 Typical topics of discussion include:

-The Graduate Advocates are also an advocate for students who feel they are not being fairly treated.
+The Graduate Advocates are also advocates for students who feel they are not being fairly treated.
 Note that these are only the most common topics of discussion; please feel free to discuss other topics too.

-If you'd like to discuss an issue with the graduate advocate, please email to discuss your situtation or to request an appoinment if you prefer not to discuss this by email.
+If you'd like to discuss an issue with the graduate advocates, please email to discuss your situation or to request an appointment if you prefer not to discuss this by email.
 As they may be teaching, at office hours, or in meetings, you are advised to set up an appointment.

 What the Graduate Advocate does NOT do

-The Graduate Advocate is not any sort of Ombudsperson.
+The Graduate Advocates are not any sort of Ombudsperson.
 They have no special powers to make changes or impose their will on another faculty member.
-Usually, the advocate will listen to what you have to say and tell you what they think; if you wish, the advocate can approach another faculty member on your behalf.
+Usually, the advocates will listen to what you have to say and tell you what they think; if you wish, the advocates can approach another faculty member on your behalf.

-The Graduate Advocate used to be called the Graduate Advisor; we have changed the title to avoid confusion as this position has nothing to do with the following topics (unless you feel you have been unfairly treated in these areas):
+The Graduate Advocates used to be called the Graduate Advisors; we have changed the title to avoid confusion as this position has nothing to do with the following topics (unless you feel you have been unfairly treated in these areas):

-- Information about admission to the UW graduate program and/or general questions for students considering graduate school (see the Graduate Admissions Coordinator).
+- Information about admission to the UW graduate program and/or general questions for students considering graduate school (contact the Graduate Coordinator)

-- Signing of anything (see your supervisor or the Graduate Administrative Coordinator).
+- Signing of anything (contact your supervisor or your Graduate Coordinator)

-- Granting extensions, etc. (see the Graduate Administrative Coordinator).
+- Granting extensions, etc. (contact your Graduate Coordinator)